THIS ART BEGAN BECAUSE OF A DEATH,

 ★ ★ ★ Carroll donated 30,000 of his prints, books, and 65-70 originals ★ ★ ★

-DALLAS WAS GOOD TO ME
+DALLAS WAS VERY GOOD TO ME

 "Most of my paintings were made while listening to WRR 101.1 FM.
 So, I hand delivered a copy of Ode to Joy to Nancy Brunson, who is an avid diarist/journalist.
 My mentor, Major General Hugh G. Robinson PE, USA (Ret.), was delighted.
 Hugh worked to get me on Good Morning Texas with his wife, and on WFAA and KHOU.
 Hugh was on the BELO Corp Board of Trustees.
 We were introduced by Mr. Perot's neighbor and philanthropy consultant one day after I keynoted the American Association of University Women at SMU.